Niloy333/Wearanize_plus/README.md

 If you use the dataset in your work, please cite <br>
 the reference paper using the DOI: **10.31219/osf.io/dth8y_v3** and <br>
-the dataset using the DOI: TBA. <br>
+the dataset using the DOI: TBA.

 If you use the provided scripts, please cite <br>
 the repository using the DOI: **10.5281/zenodo.14892764**.